ArchNemSyS/USP_Docroot/README.md

 # Make
 Place any headers into the include folder and docroot files (.usp .html .css ...) into the src folder.
-The makefile is human readable if you need to handel additional file types.
+The makefile is human readable if you need to handle additional file types.
 Then execute make in a shell within the root of the template:

     make